jtskxx/Jetski-Qubic-Pool/README.md

 https://github.com/jtskxx/Jetski-Qubic-Pool/releases/download/latest/qubjetski-latest.tar.gz

-💥To use AMD GPUs, please send me a message or ping on Discord so I can guide you on how to set up your miner. @jetskki

 > [!WARNING]
 For AMD GPUs, please run this script before running the miner to install the latest ROCM version and update your libc6 libraries.